CallocGD/GD-Decomp-Deploy/README.md

 the tool is ran on the `click` python commandline library so the commandline should be faily readable and easy for me and anyone else to maintain.
 The tool is asynchronous to allow for concurrent tasks to be ran at hand just to help with one's impatience...

+When You are done you can delete the python script so that It doesn't overwrite your progress in the future.